HumanOsv/SnippetKick/README.md

     box_size = 6.00,6.00,6.00

-Element symbols and number of atoms for each chemical species. (example: Li 05 )
+Element symbols and number of atoms for each chemical species. (example: Li 05 or empty)

     chemical_formula =